Non-Surgical Treatments

 Bracing

 A wide variety of braces can help you address acute pain or temporary flare-ups.
 While braces can play a valuable short-term role in your back health, prolonged use can lead to dependency and a weakening of muscles.
 The long-term solution is your exercise program, which will build the muscles surrounding your spine into the world’s greatest back brace.
-We recommend strategic use of braces as needed.
+We recommend the strategic use of braces as needed.
 For example, you might wear a brace while doing yard work or during a long drive.

 Oral Medications

 Temporary use of oral medications sometimes relieves the pain of back injuries and flare-ups.
-These range from over the counter anti-inflammatories and analgesics to prescription muscle relaxants, narcotics and antidepressants.
+These range from over-the-counter anti-inflammatories and analgesics to prescription muscle relaxants, narcotics, and antidepressants.

 Other Non-Operative Pain Modalities

 Heating pads and cold packs are two of the easiest, low-tech ways to treat some back pain.
 Higher-tech non-invasive treatments include using Transcutaneous Electrical Nerve (https://www.orthospine.com/index.php/non-operative-care-mainmenu-28/13#nerve) Stimulation (TENS) applied to soft tissue in painful areas.
 Ultrasound machines can also offer relief by sending waves of soothing vibration into sore tissue and improving blood flow.
-Traction machines that produce tension across part of the back or neck are sometimes successful in relieving pain.
+Traction machines that produce tension across parts of the back or neck are sometimes successful in relieving pain.

 Injections

 As pain specialists, we offer several different types of injections to ease symptoms.
-All use solutions of steroids and anesthetic.
+All use solutions of steroids and anesthetics.
 Trigger point injections direct the solution into a muscle that is causing pain.
 With an epidural steroid injection, the pain specialist injects the solution into the epidural space around the spinal cord and nerve roots.
 Facet injections target a specific joint where two vertebrae meet.